Wednesday 4 December 2024

 Tuesday 30 July 2024

-• 169 of world’s 310 mobile money service providers are in Africa
+- Half of world’s mobile money account holders are in Sub-Saharan Africa

 Tuesday 30 July 2024